HenryKang1/Computer_Vision_Practice/README.md

 I test and get some good result I upload.
 However I test in the specific vision task not the famous public dataset.
 So I do not have pretrain weight for original dataset.

+Deeplab v3 plus
+Attention UNet
+MobileNetV3 Large (this is really good and fast)